GoCarrot/teak-air/docs/ios.rst

 .. note:: Your provisioning profile must include the applinks entitlement.
 If you are running into issues where you cannot install your iOS app onto a test device, this is likely the issue.

-Your Teak domain prefix can be found in the Settings for your app on the Teak dashboard:
+Your Teak domain prefix can be found in the Settings for your app on the Teak dashboard.

-.. warning:: TODO: Screenshot

 What This Does
 --------------